We’re the first to bring you this breakthrough technology for the most powerful pigment and tattoo removal Tucson solution available today

 What we love about it

 PiQo4TM has high power output and the largest spot size on the market, which can effectively reach deep pigments in both new and old tattoos.
-It’s the most powerful advanced laser technology for tattoo removal and pigmentation.
+It’s the most powerful advanced laser technology for Tattoo Removal Tucson and pigmentation removal.
 We are the first to bring this technology into the local market.

 What to expect